davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 This is where we can see some of the `ndb` DX specifics I mentioned earlier that make this workflow so nice.

 - 📃 Notice the `NPM Scripts` tab?
-This allows you to repeatedly invoke any npm script from within `package.json` right from the GUI.
+This allows you to repeatedly invoke any npm script right from the GUI.
 This is really handy for making changes and then testing them immediately.

 - 🔁 `ndb` stays launched and available for you to re-run any of those npm scripts; this is much nicer than `node --inspect-brk` which exits after the current debug stack is completed.